+Planning Elective

-Planning Elective School Contact: School Office CP10 S1 S2 or F
+Staff Contact: Faculty Student Centre Office CP10 S1 S2 or F

-During each session, various planning electives are offered which allow students to pursue a topic of their interest in-depth.
+During each session, various planning electives are offered which allow students to pursue a topic of their interest indepth.
 Electives are not standardised each year and are subject to the availability of individual staff members.
-In the past topics have included heritage and conservation, transport and environment, urban design, regional economic analysis, rural planning, cultural studies and post-modernist thought.
-A list of electives are proposed at the beginnning of each session.
-PI AN4032 Thesis Staff Contact: Supervisor CP40 F
+In the past topics have included heritage and conservation, transport and environment, urban design, regional economic analysis, rural planning, cultural studies and postmodernist thought.
+A list of electives are proposed at the beginning of each session.

+Staff Contact: Supervisor CP40 F Prerequisite: PLAN4031

 A specialised individual study taken under staff supervision with the object of allowing students either to gain knowledge in some aspect of Town Planning which is not covered in the course or to increase their knowledge of some aspect which has been covered.
 The study does not require original experimental research for the purpose of discovering new facts or the testing of an hypothesis; neither is it an essary permitting the student's unsupported opinion.
-A thesis proposal is developed in PLAN4031 for the approval of the Head of the School of Planning and Urban Development.
+A thesis proposal is developed in PLAN4031 for the approval of the Head of the Program.
 The completed thesis is submitted for examination towards the end of Session 2.